WATER SUPPLY, SANITATION AND HYGIENE

 - Principal investigators: Sebastian Galiani, University of Maryland; Paul Gertler, University of California, Berkeley

 - Evaluation: As part of World Bank infrastructure project to extend services to poor households in Kenya’s fast growing urban slums, the Nairobi City Water and Sewerage Company has provided water and sewer services to more than 8300 customers.
 These are generally landlords who rent out rooms in compounds in informal settlements in Nairobi.
 The water and sewage company is concerned that the landlords, most of whom already have outstanding bills for water services, won’t pay for the upgrades as agreed, making it impossible for the water authority to repay the money it borrowed to connect the compounds.
 The study tests the effect of increased enforcement through disconnection warnings to landlords and bottom-up accountability through the provision of billing information to tenants.

 - Principal Investigator: Christian Borja-Vega, Pavel Luengas-Sierra, and Jonathan Grabinsky

 - Timeline: 2014 - 2019

 - Evaluation: Poverty in Nicaragua is concentrated in rural areas, where more than 40 percent of the population lives.
-Just over a third of people in rural areas don’t have piped in water and lack access to adequate sanitation.
-The World Bank has developed a new rural water supply sanitation project, known as PROSASR, to help the Government of Nicaragua improve water and sanitation for the rural poor.
-An impact evaluation, conducted with the government, will measure how well the program does at strengthening water and sanitation services to ensure everyone has good access.
-The results will inform the government’s future policymaking in this area.
+Over a third of people in rural areas lack piped in water and access to adequate sanitation.
+With the Government of Nicaragua, the World Bank supported a rural water supply sanitation project, known as PROSASR, to improve water and sanitation for the rural poor.
+An impact evaluation, conducted with the government, tested the impacts of building the capacity of local water and sanitation committees on the financial stability and maintenance of the water system as well as use of improved sanitation in households.

 - Principal Investigators: Paul J. Gertler, University of California, Berkeley; Joshua Gruber, University of California, Berkeley